-Noda's DPJ was expected to receive a pounding after disappointing the electorate during its three years in power.
+Noda’s DPJ is expected to receive a pounding after disappointing the electorate during its three years in power.

 Figures out Friday show business confidence is sliding as the high yen restricts export earnings and worried consumers curb their spending.
 It follows figures released last week showing the country has slipped into recession.

-The leading contenders in Japan's national election started their 12-day campaign in Fukushima, the coastal prefecture that became the focal point of last year's disaster after the quake and tsunami crippled a nuclear plant there, causing the world's worst nuclear disaster since Chernobyl in 1986 in Ukraine.
+The leading contenders in Japan’s national election started their 12-day campaign in Fukushima, the coastal prefecture that became the focal of last year’s disaster after a nuclear plant was crippled, causing the world’s worst nuclear disaster since Chernobyl in 1986.

-The devastated landscape is a reflection of the economic woes that successive Japanese leaders have tried and failed to contend with for years -- a shrinking economy that's no longer competitive on the world stage in close proximity to a rising economic powerhouse, China.
+The devastated landscape is a reflection of the economic woes that successive Japanese leaders have tried and failed to contend with for years; a shrinking economy that’s not longer competitive on the world stage, in close proximity to a rising economic powerhouse, China.

-In his first official campaign speech in Fukushima, Abe focused on economic arguments, saying he would act to counter deflation, weaken the yen and promote economic stability.
+In his first official campaign speech in Fukushima City, Abe focused on economic arguments, saying he will act to counter deflation, weaken the yen and promote economic stability.

 “We’ll regain economic power in Japan,” he said.

-He has promised to tackle deflation, calling for monetary easing by the Bank of Japan to achieve an inflation rate of 2%.
-Abe also wants the Bank of Japan to buy government bonds to fund a range of public works to stimulate the economy.
+He’s promising to tackle deflation, calling for monetary easing by the Bank of Japan to achieve an inflation rate of 2%.
+Abe also wants the BoJ to buy government bonds to fund a range of public works to stimulate the economy.

 Since assuming power in September 2011, Noda has struggled to contend with the country’s economic struggles.
 His deal-making over a financial bill effectively ended his term, forcing him to dissolve the lower house in exchange for opposition support.

 He seized on a popular backlash against nuclear energy after the Fukushima meltdown and promised to phase out nuclear power by 2040.
 However, Noda faced fierce resistance to his plan to raise government revenue by doubling the 5% sales tax by October 2015.
-Now that that's done, Noda's likely successor is set to inherit a smoother ride, said Keith Henry, founder of the consulting firm Asia Strategy.
+Now that’s done, Henry said Noda’s likely successor is set to inherit a smoother ride.